A-Deas/Hotspots/README.md

 $\textbf{\Large 1) Data preparation}$

+$\quad$ \2020 USA County Shapefile contains the cleaned and matched (to the data) shapefile needed to print the maps and construct the Q matrices.
+This shapefile is FIPS_usa.shp, which was constructed from the original shapefile cb_2020_us_county_20m.shp obtained from the Census Bureau's website.
+However, the 2020 shapefile currently on their website has been updated, thus this outdated original has been included for reference.

 $\quad$ \Dirty Data contains the raw biennial SVI data and centers of population from the Census Bureau.

 $\quad$ \Clean Data contains the cleaned and curated data files used in the analysis.
 The OD (mortality) and DR (dispensing) rates were cleaned in